SFDO-Tooling/CumulusCI/docs/tasks.rst

 Options:
 ------------------------------------------

-* **path** *(required)*: The path to the robot library to be documented.
-Can be single a python file or a .robot file, or a comma separated list of those files.
-The order of the files will be preserved in the generated documentation. **Default: ['cumulusci.robotframework.CumulusCI', 'cumulusci.robotframework.PageObjects', 'cumulusci.robotframework.Salesforce', 'cumulusci/robotframework/Salesforce.robot']**
+* **path** *(required)*: The path to one or more keyword libraries to be documented.
+The path can be single a python file, a .robot file, a python module (eg: cumulusci.robotframework.Salesforce) or a comma separated list of any of those.
+Glob patterns are supported for filenames (eg: robot/SAL/doc/*PageObject.py).
+The order of the files will be preserved in the generated documentation.
+The result of pattern expansion will be sorted **Default: ['cumulusci.robotframework.CumulusCI', 'cumulusci.robotframework.PageObjects', 'cumulusci.robotframework.Salesforce', 'cumulusci/robotframework/Salesforce.robot']**
 * **output** *(required)*: The output file where the documentation will be written **Default: docs/robot/Keywords.html**
 * **title**: A string to use as the title of the generated output **Default: CumulusCI Robot Framework Keywords**